Frequently Asked Questions

-- Summer hiking involves shorts and t-shirt hiking, although it is always advised to carry a warm layer in case the climate changes.
+- Summer hiking involves shorts and t-shirts, although it is always advised to carry a warm layer and light jacket in case the climate changes.

-- Winter hiking will be a different story, bring a water proof jacket and wear layers and adjust accordingly during the hike .
-A fleece is a great way to keep warm in winter hiking.
-Loose comfortable trousers are recommend although winter hiking in shorts is also common.
-Feel free to bring gloves hat.
+- Winter hiking will be a different story, bring a water proof jacket and wear layers so you can adjust accordingly during the hike .
+A fleece is a great way to keep warm in winter.
+Loose comfortable trousers are recommend although in winter shorts are common too.
+Feel free to bring gloves and a hat.